WELCOME TO OSPA

 OSPA was founded in 1960 in order to protect the pension rights of members of Her Majesty's Overseas Civil Service (HMOCS), which had until 1954 been known generally as the Colonial Service.
 Members had worked as civil servants for the various governments of the former British Colonial territories, ultimately under the former Colonial Office of the British Government in London.
 But they were not employed by the British Government and their pension terms were not assured after a territory became independent.

 The pensions issues have now mostly been resolved, though some still require attention.
-OSPA now focuses more on spreading a better understanding of what the Colonial Service/HMOCS was, who its members were, what they did, why and how they did it, and to what effect.
+OSPA has recently focused more on spreading a better understanding of what the Colonial Service/HMOCS was, who its members were, what they did, why and how they did it, and to what effect.
 More generally, what was their life like?
 OSPA believes that this information ought to be out on public record, in many different ways, so that people today and those of tomorrow can know about and have access to first-hand evidence of how the colonial territories were governed and developed during the colonial phase of the 20th century, especially after 1945.
-To this end, OSPA publishes a bi-annual journal – the Overseas Pensioner, and has organized a series of Witness Seminars and Conferences, the transcripts of which add to the public record and are available to purchase through the OSPA office.
+To this end, OSPA has published a bi-annual journal - the Overseas Pensioner - which contains articles and book reviews about the colonial period.
+The journal in October 2017 will be the final one.
+OSPA also organized in conjunction with the Institute of Commonwealth Studies of the University of London a series of Witness Seminars and Convferences between 2001 and 2015.
+The transcripts have been published by the Institute.